 Now, activate the virtual environment by typing the following command.
-Please Make sure you are in the virtual environment directory.
+First, please Make sure you are in the virtual environment directory.

-You will see your terminal looks like below.
+You will see what your terminal looks like below.

 So, our virtual environment has been started.
 Now, this is the time to install the Django Framework.